arun-dhanjal/the_cube_review/README.md

   * Comments are listed in the comments section underneath the post in the post detail page

-  * Comments are ordered by date descending - the earliest comments are at the top of the list
+  * Comments are ordered by date ascending - the earliest comments are at the top of the list

   * Comments will be unapproved on first creation, and as with posts the unapproved comments will only be visible to the commenting user